Toshiko Akiyoshi: Biography

 Akiyoshi married saxophonist Charlie Mariano in 1959.
 The couple had a daughter, Michiru.
 She and Mariano divorced in 1967 after forming several bands together.
-During the same year, she met saxophonist Lew Tabackin, whom she married in 1969.
+That same year she met saxophonist Lew Tabackin, whom she married in 1969.
 Akiyoshi, Tabackin, and Michiru moved to Los Angeles in 1972.
 In March 1973, Akiyoshi and Tabackin formed a 16-piece big band composed of studio musicians.
 Akiyoshi composed and arranged music for the band, and Tabackin served as the band's featured soloist on tenor saxophone and flute.
 The band recorded its first album, Kogun, in 1974.
 The title, which translates to "one-man army", was inspired by the tale of a Japanese soldier lost for 30 years in the jungle who believed that World War II was still being fought and thus remained loyal to the Emperor.
 Kogun was commercially successful in Japan, and the band began to receive critical acclaim.

 The couple moved to New York City in 1982 and assembled the Toshiko Akiyoshi Jazz Orchestra featuring Lew Tabackin.
 Akiyoshi toured with smaller bands to raise money for her big band.
 Years later, BMG continued to release her big band's recordings in Japan but remained skeptical about releasing the music in the United States Although Akiyoshi was able to release several albums in the U.S. featuring her piano in solo and small combo settings, many of her later big band albums were released only in Japan.

 On Monday, 29 December 2003, her band played its final concert at Birdland in New York City, where it had enjoyed a regular Monday night gig for more than seven years.
 Akiyoshi explained that she disbanded the ensemble because she was frustrated by her inability to obtain American recording contracts for the big band.
 She also said that she wanted to concentrate on her piano playing from which she had been distracted by years of composing and arranging.
 She has said that although she has rarely recorded as a solo pianist, that is her preferred format.
 On 24 March 2004, Warner Japan released the final recording of Akiyoshi's big band.
 Titled Last Live in Blue Note Tokyo, the album was recorded 28–29 November 2003.